-One of the most crucial keys to your sales reps’ success lies in analysis and review.
+One of the most crucial keys to your sales reps’ success lies in analysis and review, which is an important part of managing sales teams.

 Why is that?